Gianni16/hearth-disease-classification/README.md

 This dataset comes from Kaggle:
 🔗 [Heart Failure Prediction](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction)

-To use it, place the heart.csv file inside the data/ folder.
+To use it, place the heart.csv file inside the data/folder.

 ## ⚖️ License
 This project is released under the MIT License.